 In Year 9, students continue developing their characters writing, reading, speaking, and listening skills in Chinese (Mandarin).
-Year 9 students will be assessed on the five skills for languages: reading, writing, listening, speaking, and viewing.
+Year 9 Magis students will be assessed on the five skills for languages: reading, writing, listening, speaking, and viewing.
 Students will be exposed to text styles and types that are required in VCE.

-Units of study focus on Chinese cooking and food, watching and evaluating modern Chinese Movies, Historical buildings and architecture in China, and Chinese music.
+Units of study focus on Chinese cooking and food, viewing and evaluating modern Chinese Movies, Historical buildings and architecture in China, and Chinese music.
 Students who select Chinese in Year 9 should study it for two semesters to ensure a consistent acquisition of the language skills.

-There is no exam in Year 9 Chinese (Magis).
 Students will be assessed for the above topics by adequately demonstrating the following key skills:

-- · Listening, reading, speaking, writing, and viewing tasks
+- Listening, reading, speaking, writing, and viewing tasks

 - Vocabulary and grammar tests

-- Role Play
+- Role play

 - Writing a review of a Chinese movie

-- Analysing and writing Famous song writers
+- Analysing and writing famous song writers

-- Oral Presentation
+- Oral presentation

 - Cultural task: Research famous Chinese historical person

-• All assessments tasks contribute to the overall score for each semester
+• All assessments tasks contribute to the overall score for each semester.